22 Employee Engagement Activities To Boost Team Morale

 19. Employee appreciation programs

 Recognizing your employees for going above and beyond is a great way to increase engagement.
 Some will find it motivating and work hard to achieve that award.
 Some won’t, but that doesn’t mean they’re not as important, so make sure you find small ways to recognize them, too.
-Years of Service awards are a great way to call out your appreciation for someone’s dedication to your business.
+Years-of-service awards are a great way to call out your appreciation for someone’s dedication to your business.

 20. Coffee break initiatives